elco5414/averyWebsiteWork/README.md

-# averyWebsiteWork
+# website for me
-a start to building a website for avery
+a start to building a website